Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Results and Discussion

 \subsection{Different Backbones for ModTr}

-In this context, we focused on evaluating the ModTr architecture and examining the trade-off between performance and parameter cost.
+In this context, we evaluate ModTr and examine the trade-off between performance and parameter cost.
 It is widely recognized that increasing the number of parameters can enhance performance, but this relationship is not strictly linear.
 We demonstrated that models with fewer parameters can still achieve good performance; for example, MobileNet$_{v2}$, with fewer parameters than ResNet$_{18}$, sometimes outperformed it.
 This trade-off highlights the versatility of the model, which can be deployed with MobileNet-based architectures and utilized in low-cost devices.
-In \tref{tab:diff_backbones}, we successfully reduced the default number of parameters from $24.4$M (ResNet$_{34}$) to $6.6$M using MobileNet$_{v2}$ while maintaining similar performance.
+In \tref{tab:diff_backbones}, the default number of parameters is successfully reduced from $24.4$M (ResNet$_{34}$) to $6.6$M using MobileNet$_{v2}$ while maintaining similar performance.
 For instance, on LLVIP, MobileNet$_{v2}$ achieved a mean AP of $56.15$, comparable to $56.35$ AP$_{50}$ from ResNet$_{34}$ (others APs and detectors are reported in the supplementary material).

-This approach opens up new possibilities, particularly in scenarios where using one translation network and one detector (e.g., one ModTr and one detector for IR/RGB) proves advantageous.
+This approach opens up new possibilities, particularly in scenarios where using one translation network and one detector (e.g., one ModTr and one detector for RGB/IR) proves advantageous.
 This setup requires a total of $44.9$M parameters, compared to $83.6$M parameters, when employing two detectors—one for each modality (for example, for Faster R-CNN).
 Similar reductions in parameter costs were observed for FCOS (from $66.4$M to $36.3$M) and RetinaNet (from $68$M to $37.1$M) when using one detector for both modalities while preserving the knowledge of the previous modality and incorporating a new one.
 These numbers are based on MobileNet$_{v3s}$, which strikes a balance between performance and the number of parameters, making it suitable for memory-restricted systems.
 The complete evaluations for FCOS and RetinaNet are included in the supplementary material.

 \newcolumntype{g}{>{\columncolor[HTML]{EFEFEF}}c} \newcolumntype{q}{>{\columncolor[HTML]{EFEFEF}}l}